 Meetings in public

-The Governing Body meets in public every two months to discuss local health issues and make decisions.
+The Governing Body meets regularly in public to discuss local health issues and make decisions.
 Members of the public and stakeholders are welcome to attend these meetings and there are opportunities both at the beginning and end of each meeting for the public to ask the Governing Body questions about the discussions or local health services.

 Governing Body members